John F. Mulholland Jr.: Military career

-Mulholland commanded 1st Battalion, 1st Special Forces Group (A), U.S. Army Pacific Command in Torii Station, Japan, until June 1998.
+Mulholland commanded 1st Battalion, 1st Special Forces Group (A), United States Army Pacific Command in Torii Station, Japan, until June 1998.
 He then assumed a squadron command within the Intelligence Support Activity until August 2000 when he attended the National War College.
-He assumed command of 5th Special Forces Group at Fort Campbell, Kentucky in July 2001, and in October that year became commander of Task Force Dagger, Joint Special Operations Task Force North during Operation Enduring Freedom in Afghanistan.
+He assumed command of the 5th Special Forces Group at Fort Campbell, Kentucky, in July 2001, and in October that year became commander of Task Force Dagger, Joint Special Operations Task Force North during Operation Enduring Freedom in Afghanistan.
 He later served as commander of Combined Joint Special Operations Task Force - West and then Coalition-Joint Task Force-Arabian Peninsula during Operation Iraqi Freedom.
 In August 2003, he was assigned as chief of the Office of Military Cooperation in Kuwait.
 From August 2005 through July 2006, Mulholland served as commanding general, 1st Special Forces Command (Airborne).
 From August 2006 until June 2007, he served as deputy commanding general, Joint Special Operations Command.
-He assumed command of Special Operations Command Central (SOCCENT) at MacDill AFB, FL, on June 22, 2007.
-He served as the commander of United States Army Special Operations Command from November 7, 2008 until July 24, 2012.
+He assumed command of Special Operations Command Central (SOCCENT) at MacDill AFB, Florida, on June 22, 2007.
+He served as the commander of United States Army Special Operations Command from November 7, 2008, until July 24, 2012.

-On December 12, 2008, in one of the largest awards ceremonies since the Vietnam era, Mulholland and the 3rd Special Forces Group (Airborne) awarded 19 Silver Star Medals, two Bronze Star Medals for Valor, two Army Commendation Medals for Valor, and four Purple Hearts.
+On December 12, 2008, in one of the largest awards ceremonies since the Vietnam era, Mulholland and the 3rd Special Forces Group (Airborne) were awarded 19 Silver Star Medals, two Bronze Star Medals for Valor, two Army Commendation Medals for Valor, and four Purple Hearts.
 In reference to their actions, Mulholland was quoted in saying "If you saw it in a movie, you'd shake your head and say it couldn't happen...
 But it did".

-He also served as a special assistant to the commanding general at U.S. Army Forces Command at Fort Bragg from October 2014 to January 2015 before being selected as Associate Director of the Central Intelligence Agency for Military Affairs.
+Mulholland also served as a special assistant to the commanding general at United States Army Forces Command at Fort Bragg from October 2014 to January 2015 before being selected as Associate Director of the Central Intelligence Agency for Military Affairs.